pawn-lang/YSI-Includes/YSI_Coding/y_ctrl/internal.md

 *disasm.inc* has `DisasmGetOperand` and `DisasmGetOperandReloc`.  `CALL` is one of the instructions mentioned earlier whose parameters (*operaands*) are relocated by the VM when the mode starts.
 The function address is changed from an AMX address to a server address.
-We need the original AMX address because that's what `SCTRL 6` takes, so the operand is loaded and relocated.
+We need the original AMX address because that's what `SCTRL 6` takes, so the operand is loaded and relocated, hence calling `DisasmGetOperandReloc` instead.

 ### Writing The Code